Path planning and process control for coaxial laser wire buildup welding

 Laser cladding with wire is a technology from 3D printing for manufacturing components from various metals.
 In contrast to other additive laser processes, this new technology has the advantage that the metallic semi-finished product is fed in wire form.
 This makes the process much cheaper and easier to handle than powder-based processes.
 In contrast to other wire-based processes, here the metal wire is fed into the melt pool coaxially with the laser beam, which brings decisive advantages in terms of directional independence and collision avoidance.

-A high level of reliability right from the first component cannot be achieved with the established path planning methods, since the complex interaction of the molten pool with its environment cannot be predicted with reasonable effort.
-At the same time, productivity is limited by the deposition rate, which is dictated by the physically limited thermal conductivity of the metals and thus the limited heat transfer from the laser-generated molten pool into the wire.
-The goal of this project is to address these limitations and increase the applicability and productivity of the process.
+Conventional path planning methods cannot guarantee high reliability from the very first component, as the complex interaction between the melt pool and its surroundings cannot be accurately predicted without excessive effort.
+At the same time, productivity is constrained by the deposition rate, which is limited by the metal’s inherent thermal conductivity and the transfer of heat from the laser-generated melt pool to the wire.
+This project sought to address these limitations and enhance both the applicability and efficiency of the process.